 I know.
 Random!
 But, hey, it works.

 Anywho, I wanted to do something similar (still using jelly), but with a new flavor twist.
-I decided on using orange marmalade for a tangy twist on this pot luck classic.
+I decided on using orange marmalade for a tangy twist on this pot luck classic to make a Slow Cooker Meatballs with Orange Marmalade Recipe.

 The result – a sweet meatball 10 year old me would have loved.